 The Miss Red Wing Organization began in 1965 and continued until 1973.
 After a brief hiatus, the program restarted in 1983 in conjunction with Red Wing's River City Days festival and was restructured as a scholarship program.
 At this time, the Organization shifted from a talent and beauty program to a program that focuses on preparing the young women who participate in interviews, public speaking, building self-confidence, and future careers.
 In 2011, the program changed again from selecting one Queen and two Princesses to selecting three equal Royal Ambassadors.
 Click here to view answers to Frequently Asked Questions.

 Each spring, the Program Committee searches for candidates for its summer candidate program.
 Candidate informational meetings are held in March/April each year.
 Click here to view the Candidate Registration.

 The candidate program lasts about 6-8 weeks over the summer.
 The all-volunteer Committee spends time with the candidates at different events and rehearsals to prepare them for interviews with a panel of judges and also for public appearances and service opportunities throughout the community.
-As a committee, we focus on improving lifelong skills such as public speaking and interviewing, volunteerism, as well as help to improve each candidate's self confidence and poise.
+As a committee, we focus on improving lifelong skills such as public speaking and, interviewing, volunteerism, as well as helping to improve each candidate's self-confidence and poise.

 In order to participate in the program, each candidate is required to find a local Red Wing business that will sponsor her candidacy.
 This sponsorship covers the candidate's entire summer experience from rehearsal time, events, and appearances including visiting other community's festivals, a day in Minneapolis for the Aquatennial Torchlight Parade, and the grand finale of the Red Wing River City Day's festival and coronation.